Bucky24/redux-websocket/README.md

 The main module I've seen that appears similar is https://github.com/giantmachines/redux-websocket

-The main difference here is that redux-websocket uses redux to control the websocket, while redux-websocket uses the websocket to control redux.
+The main difference here is that @giantmatchines/redux-websocket (and similar packages) uses redux to control the websocket, while @bucky24/redux-websocket uses the websocket to control redux.